Frequently Asked Questions

 3. How does a practice become a HS site?

 Please review Chart Your Path: Becoming a HealthySteps site for an overview of the process.
 Interested pediatric and family practices should then complete our interest form.
-A member of our team will reach out and schedule a call to answer any additional questions and discuss next steps.
-Once sites have secured funding and have signed contracts, the HealthySteps Training Institute (HSI) will schedule a 2-day onsite training for your practice and the practice will begin implementation planning and participate in pre- and post-implementation technical assistance.
+A member of our team will reach out and schedule a call to answer any additional questions and discuss the next steps.
+Once sites have secured funding and have signed contracts, we will schedule your training, HealthySteps Institute (HSI), for your practice, and the practice will begin implementation planning and participate in pre- and post-implementation technical assistance.

 - Child Developmental, Social-Emotional & Behavioral Screenings